tresvitae/k8s_solutions/ingress/README.md

 ## INGRESS
 expose many applications, and reduce additional costs using Ingress instead LoadBalancer.
-Ingress use routing rule in Ingress Controller
+Ingress use routing rule in Ingress Controller.
+It is a collection of rules that allow inbound connec­tions to reach the cluster services.

 Traffic > LB > Ingress managed LB > Ingress Controller > routing rule > services